-Candidates shall have made a significant contribution to the safeguarding, management and enhancement of the world's major cultural landscapes.
+3.1 Candidates shall have made a significant contribution to the safeguarding, management and enhancement of the world's major cultural landscapes.
+It is not necessary for a cultural landscape to be inscribed on the World Heritage List to be eligible for the Prize.
 The Prize may be conferred upon individuals, institutions, other entities or nongovernmental organizations.